All packed up and ready to move into housing on UCF’s campuses?

 Check-in at the main campus will be drive-through, but not at the campuses downtown or at Rosen College of Hospitality Management.

-Before students can move in, they also must be tested for COVID upon arrival to campus.
+Before arriving for move in, residents must also pre-register for COVID-19 testing.
+Instructions are on the move-in page of housing’s website.
 The Student Health Services will conduct tests on the main, downtown and Rosen campuses in conjunction with Aventus BioLabs.
 Students will receive communication on test-site locations prior to arrival.
-Testing takes about five minutes and results are expected in two to four days.
+Testing will be administered in the form of a nasopharyngeal (nose) swab and results are expected in two to four days.

 There will be no out-of-pocket costs to students for the COVID-19 tests.
 UCF will bill students’ insurance, and if insurance does not cover, UCF will cover the cost of the test.